rbrother/articles/why-so-many-languages/article.md

 # Why so many languages?

 **Hundreds of programming languages have been born and died during the decades since 1940's.
-Some created by comittees, many by lone heroes, they have transformed the world.**
+Some created by committees, many by lone heroes, they have transformed the world.**

 ![Programming languages tree](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/why-so-many-languages/many-languages.jpg)